THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 The next room has you walk through a Parisian Artist’s studio.
 This scene is not featured in Disneyland Paris’s version, but it is very fascinating and you should take a few moments to look around.

-It is reminiscent of the paintings you see along the river and waterways as you enter the pavilion, which you can read more about in our France Pavilion post.
+It reminds me of the paintings you see along the river and waterways as you enter the pavilion, which you can read more about in our France Pavilion post.

 Overall, the queue isn’t what one normally expects, but it does have its special highlights that one should take a moment or two to appreciate.